 unless the court orders that the term is to be cumulative on those terms.

-(3) The court must ensure that the details of the motor vehicle offence and the order are made known to the chief executive officer of the department of the Public Service principally assisting in the administration of the provisions of the Road Traffic Act 1974 that section 5 of that Act defines as the “licensing provisions of this Act” for the purposes of administering those provisions.
+(3) The court must ensure that the details of the motor vehicle offence and the order are made known to the CEO as defined in the Road Traffic (Administration) Act 2008 section 4.

 (4) This section does not affect —

-(a) the right or duty of a court to disqualify a person from holding or obtaining a driver’s licence under the Road Traffic Act 1974;
+(a) the right or duty of a court to disqualify, under a road law as defined in the Road Traffic (Administration) Act 2008 section 4, a person from holding or obtaining a driver’s licence as defined in that section;

 (b) the operation of section 18 of the Motor Vehicle (Third Party Insurance) Act 1943.